 How should I steep my tea?

 We recommend open vessel steeping so that the tealeaves can fully unfurl in the steeping process.
 We also provide exact tea weight, steeping time and water temperature parameters for each tea.
-The Firepot Tea Steeping Board and Firepot tea steeping beakers have been custom designed to facilitate perfect steeping each time.

 You can also use any open vessel (a French press, a teapot without a strainer, a canning jar) to steep your leaves.
 It is useful to also have a thermometer, a teaspoon or a scale and a timer on hand when steeping tea.